texas tenant screening services

 The first red arrow shows the applicant that the application fee is non-refundable.
 This way, there is no confusion from the applicant as to whether they get any money back.

-The second red arrow indicates where the applicant will sign that allows you to run a background check.
+The second red arrow indicates where the applicant will sign which allows you to run a background check.

 Now that you have the proper paperwork for a background check, make sure to look at our list of resources.